aparthotels_en

-Medical Care & Emergency Numbers
+• Medical Care

 Health and Vaccination Information for Portugal

-You will not require any vaccinations to visit Madeira, unless you are coming from an infected area.
-The most likely infection would be 'Yellow Fever'.
+You will not require any vaccinations to visit Madeira, unless you are coming from an infected area (the most likely infection would be 'Yellow Fever').
 Make a point of checking with your tour operator or local Portuguese embassy if in any doubt.

 Yellow Fever Vaccination

-International Certificate of Vaccination for Yellow Fever is required only when travelling from an infected area and when the traveller is more than one year of age.
+An International Certificate of Vaccination for Yellow Fever is required only when travelling from an infected area and when the traveller is more than one year of age.

 Malaria – None